Data Enrichment

 • Select the keyspace bulk, data, target

-• Edit the document and you will see a duplicate of the source bucket but without two new calculated fields as follows:
+• Edit the document, and you will see a duplicate of the source bucket but with two new calculated fields as follows:

 {